Blopaa/Orn/README.md

 === TESTING BASIC CASES ===
 Testing: Basic int declaration
 Input: int x = 5;
-✓ AST should be generated
+✅ AST should be generated
-✓ Should have no errors
+✅ Should have no errors

-Testing: Basic string declaration
+Testing: Basic negative int
-Input: string name = "Pablo";
+Input: int x = -5;
-✓ AST should be generated
+✅ AST should be generated
-✓ Should have no errors
+✅ Should have no errors

 === TESTING ERROR CASES ===
 Testing: String to int error
 Input: int x = "hello";
-✓ Should have errors
+✅ Should have errors

 === TEST SUMMARY ===
-Tests run: 12
+Tests run: 45
-Tests passed: 12
+Tests passed: 45
 Tests failed: 0
 🎉 All tests passed!
 Success rate: 100.0%